fishdan/wikisearch/readme.txt

 == Screenshots ==

-1. Linking text to `wikisearch` in Gutenberg automatically produces Wikipedia links on the front end.
+1. Linking text to `linkmaker` in Gutenberg automatically produces Wikipedia links on the front end.

 == Changelog ==